 There are many prayers for forgiveness of sins in different religions.
 In Christianity, one commonly used prayer is the “Act of Contrition”.
 There are many people who pray the Act of Contrition as part of their prayer request.
 If you aren’t familiar with this prayer, it goes as follows:

 “O my God, I am heartily sorry for having offended you, and I detest all my sins because of your just punishments, but most of all because they offend you, my God, who are all good and deserving of all my love.
 I firmly resolve, with the help of your grace, to sin no more and to avoid the near occasion of sin.”

-We will print and place your prayer request on the Stone of Anointing; the holiest place where Jesus’ body was laid down after being removed from the crucifix and prepared for burial.
+You will receive photos of your printed prayer request placed on the Stone of Anointing; the place where Jesus’ body was prepared for burial after his crucifixion.

 Personal Prayer to Forgive Sins